cloudposse/terraform-aws-tfstate-backend/README.md

    definition file.
 Note that when `terraform_backend_config_file_path` is empty (the default), no file is created.

 1. `terraform init`.
-This downloades Terraform modules and providers.
+This downloads Terraform modules and providers.

 1. `terraform apply --auto-approve`.
 This creates the state bucket and DynamoDB locking table, along with anything else you have defined in your `*.tf` file(s).
 At